afcarl/poodle/README.md

 # Documentation

 There is no documentation at this point but we promise to provide it as `poodle` evolves.
-If you would like to experiment with Poodle general recommendation is to start from reading the examles, unit tests and the `kubectl-val` project source.
+If you would like to experiment with Poodle, the general recommendation is to start from reading the examples, unit tests and the `kubectl-val` project source.

 # Installation